mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "I don't need your pity," he said.
 "I knew how people would respond to my ideas.
 I've been fighting that headwind for all of my life."

-"It's not your ideas that he's mad about; it's your scheming, your manipulation.
-You've made it clear that you will stop at nothing to get what you want."
+"It's not your ideas that he's mad about."
+I shuffled in the silence, trying to muster some bravery to ask a pointed question.
+"Is it true, what he said?
+That you have some other reason for choosing me?"

-"What I want is for the world not to die off in the cold darkness.
+"The only thing I want is for the world not to die off in the cold darkness.
 Right now, the world needs a hero.
 We needed you when you sacrificed your freedom to deliver the truth, and now we need you again.
 You can choose to stay with the ones you love until the very end when we're all freezing to death in the dark.
 But I don't have that choice: I cannot bring myself to give up when the hero we need is right in front of me."

 I imagined the end: parents, children, the wicked and the righteous, every loved one that ever loved or died trying.
 All of us huddled together like statues in some forgotten corner of the universe.
 What good would love do when we're all gone?
 Maybe he was right.